igwgames/nes-starter-kit/README.md

 [Who's Cuter Font](https://forums.nesdev.com/viewtopic.php?f=21&t=10284&start=0) by [Damian Yerrick (Tepples)](http://pineight.com)

 [8-Bit Victory Loop](https://opengameart.org/content/8-bit-victory-loop) by [Wolfgang](https://opengameart.org/users/wolfgang)

 [8-Bit Forest Theme](https://opengameart.org/content/8-bit-forest-theme) by [Wolfgang](https://opengameart.org/users/wolfgang)

-**Please credit these wonderful people in your own creations, too!** Technically all of the art and music is licensed as public domain, (CC0) but it'd be really nice to give them credit if you don't replace it.
+**Please credit these wonderful people in your own creations, if you don't replace their work!**
+Technically all of the art and music is licensed as public domain, (CC0) but it'd be really nice to give them credit.

 # Contributing